Paul Oestreicher

-Paul Oestreicher OBE (born 29 September 1931, Meiningen) is an Anglican priest, Quaker, peace and human rights activist.
+Paul Oestreicher OBE (born 29 September 1931) is an Anglican priest, Quaker, peace and human rights activist.

-Life and work
+Family background, education

+Oestreicher was born in Meiningen in 1931.
 In 1938, shortly after he began school, his family had to leave their home in Germany due to the Jewish ancestry of his father, the paediatrician Paul Oestreicher (1896–1981).
 They found asylum in New Zealand in 1939, where he grew up.

-He studied Political Science and German Literature at the University of Otago and the Victoria University of Wellington in New Zealand from 1949–1955, completing an MA with a thesis on the history of conscientious objection to WWII in New Zealand (1955).
+Oestreicher studied Political Science and German Literature at the University of Otago and the Victoria University of Wellington in New Zealand from 1949–1955, completing an MA with a thesis on the history of conscientious objection to WWII in New Zealand (1955).
 Whilst he was at the University of Otago he was editor of its student newspaper, Critic.
 He then moved to the University of Bonn for a two-year Alexander von Humboldt research fellowship to study Christianity and Marxism under professor Helmut Gollwitzer.

 Between 1956 and 1958 he trained as an Anglican Priest at Lincoln Theological College.
 There, he married the Berlin physiotherapist Lore, née Feind.
 There followed four children Barbara, Martin, Nicola and Daniel (dec.).